Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

-# Deploying DeepSeek Model R1 on AWS via Terraform & GitHub Actions
+# Deploying DeepSeek Model R1 on AWS via Terraform & GitHub Actions - Update
 ![Architecture Diagram](https://github.com/Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/blob/main/Images/architecture%20diagram.png)

 Hey there!
 In this project documentation, I’m going to walk you through how I deployed the **DeepSeek Model R1** on AWS using **Terraform** and **GitHub Actions**.
 If you’ve ever tried deploying a machine learning model, you know it can get pretty complicated—especially when you’re juggling multiple AWS services.
 To make things easier, I decided to automate the whole process using Terraform for infrastructure as code and GitHub Actions for CI/CD.
 Spoiler alert: it worked like a charm!

 This project involved setting up an EC2 instance, an Application Load Balancer (ALB), security groups, IAM roles, and even a custom domain using Route 53.
 The best part?
 Everything was automated, so I didn’t have to manually configure resources every time I made a change.
 Whether you’re a seasoned DevOps pro or just getting started with cloud deployments, I hope this walkthrough gives you some useful insights (and maybe saves you a few headaches along the way).

+In this update, I’ve **migrated my EC2 instance to a private subnet** for improved security while still ensuring seamless access for application configuration and management.
+Here’s what changed:

+✅ **Private Subnet Deployment** – The EC2 instance now runs in a private subnet instead of a public one.
+✅ **Internet Access via NAT Gateway** – The instance can pull updates and dependencies while remaining inaccessible from the public internet.
+✅ **AWS Systems Manager (SSM) for Secure Access** – Instead of SSH, I’m using SSM to manage and interact with the instance securely.
+✅ **AWS WAF for Backend Protection** – Added AWS Web Application Firewall (WAF) to safeguard against malicious traffic and attacks.

+This approach **enhances security** while maintaining full operational control over the deployment.
+Next steps?
+Further optimizing performance and security!

 ---